Instructions for brokers

 If an Australian registered ship is operated by a non-Australian under a demise charter, then it may be granted an exemption from the requirement to be registered for the period of the demise charter.
 This can be approved by application only.

-When an Australian registered vessel is sold, the new owner must notify the shipping registration office within fourteen days of the sale, by providing the documents required for a transfer of ownership.
+When an Australian registered vessel is sold, the new owner must notify the Shipping Registration Office (SRO) within fourteen days of the sale, by providing the documents required for a transfer of ownership.

-If an Australian buyer does not wish to transfer the vessel into their name, and it is not required to be registered, or the vessel is being sold to a non-Australian, the registered owner must close the registration of the vessel.
+If an Australian buyer does not wish to transfer the vessel into their name, and it is not required to be registered, then the registered owner can close the registration prior to sale, otherwise the buyer must close the registration of the vessel.
+If the vessel is being sold to a non-Australian, the registered owner must close the registration of the vessel.
+See below for further details.

 Bill of sale